tobiasgerstenberg/homepage/content/publication/goodman2015concepts.md

 +++
-title = "The Conceptual Mind: New Directions in the Study of Concepts" date = "2015-01-01" authors = ["N. D. Goodman","J. B. Tenenbaum","T. Gerstenberg"] publication_types = ["6"]
+title = "Concepts in a probabilistic language of thought" date = "2015-01-01" authors = ["N. D. Goodman","J. B. Tenenbaum","T. Gerstenberg"] publication_types = ["6"]
 publication_short = "_The Conceptual Mind: New Directions in the Study of Concepts_"
 publication = "Goodman, N. D., Tenenbaum, J. B., & Gerstenberg, T. (2015).
 Concepts in a probabilistic language of thought.
-In The Conceptual Mind: New Directions in the Study of Concepts (pp. 623-653).
+In _The Conceptual Mind: New Directions in the Study of Concepts_ (pp. 623-653).
 MIT Press." image_preview = "" selected = true projects = []